How to Become a Locksmith | Locksmith Training and Certification

 The first step in the application process is to fill out the AESBL Application Packet found here.

-Along with the application, you are required to provide evidence of a policy of general liability insurance in the amount of at least $250,000.
+Along with the application, you are required to provide evidence of a policy of general liability insurance of at least $250,000.

 Fees